 - Hire a lawyer who has experience on both sides of the aisle (ie: they have experience working on the defense side, or have experience working for an insurance company).

 - Hire a lawyer who has proven results.

 - Hire a lawyer who has real trial experience and is not afraid to take a case to trial if needed.

 - Be careful hiring a “celebrity lawyer” or a “big law firm” or a law firm that advertises heavily on TV, as the reality is many of these firms churn through thousands of cases every year… as a result they often pawn off all but the most serious cases to more green associate attorneys who just don’t have enough experience to get the true maximum compensation for your case.

-If you live in Illinois then consider hiring Willens Injury Law Offices for your case.
+If you live in Illinois then consider hiring Willens & Baez for your case.
 Both Matthew Willens and David Baez are top rated Illinois personal injury attorneys who have the experience and skill to get you full and fair compensation for your injuries.
 Both came from the “other side” and have intimate knowledge of how the insurance companies think, act and negotiate.